mavi13/GCFiddle/README.md

    The resulting script is put in the history and executed.
 - The "Reload" button reloads the page with the current settings.
 (Please note that changes to the script are lost!)
    See the list of URL parameters below.
-- The "Save" button saves the current input in "Saved" category and selects it.
+- The "Save" button saves the current input in "Saved" database and selects it.
    It is stored in browser local storage which means that it is kept also during page reloads.
-- The "Delete" button deletes the current geocache in "Saved" category.
+- The "Delete" button deletes the current geocache in "Saved" database.
 There is a confirmation dialog to prevent accidential delete.

 ### Output box